dlcs/protagonist/src/protagonist/DLCS.AWS/SQS/readme.md

     })
 ```

-The `IMessageHandler` interface contains a single method; it receives a `QueueMessage` object and returns a `bool` value indicating whether the message was successfull processed or not.
+The `IMessageHandler` interface contains a single method; it receives a `QueueMessage` object and returns a `bool` value indicating whether the message was successfully processed or not.

 `QueueMessage` contains details of the message (raw `JsonObject Body`, `Dictionary<string, string> Attributes` and an Id).

 `SqsListenerManager` is passed a queue name and the `Enum` message type.
 Using this it gets the QueueUrl and creates a `SqsListener` object for given queue.

 ```cs
 // Configure queues